albertz/commandergenius/readme.txt

 5. Watch how ./configure configures, if it fails fix launchConfigure.sh, rinse and repeat.
 6. Launch make, and pray.
 If you're lucky it will create application binary (lbreakout2-2.6.1/client/lbreakout2)
 7. Move the application binary to dir project/libs/armeabi, rename it to libapplication.so (overwrite old file)
-8. Run command "arm-eabi-strip --strip-debug libapplication.so", you can find arm-eabi-strip under your NDK dir.
+8. Run command "arm-eabi-strip -g libapplication.so", you can find arm-eabi-strip under your NDK dir.
 9. Run "ant debug" or "ant release" from project dir, install to device & enjoy.

 Android Application lifecycle support